sphinx-gallery/sphinx-gallery/doc/configuration.rst

 enables you to link to any examples that either:

-1. Use the function/method/attribute/object or instantiate the class in the code.
+1. Use the function/method/attribute/object or instantiate the class in the code (generates *implicit backreferences*).
 2. Refer to that function/method/attribute/object/class using sphinx markup ``:func:``/``:meth:``/``:attr:``/``:obj:``/``:class:`` in a text block.
 You can omit this role markup if you have set the `default_role
    <https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-default_role>`_
-   in your ``conf.py`` to any of these roles.
+   in your ``conf.py`` to any of these roles (generates *explicit backreferences*).

-The former is useful for auto-documenting functions that are used and classes that are explicitly instantiated.
+The former is useful for auto-documenting functions/methods/attributes/objects that are used and classes that are explicitly instantiated.
 The generated links are called implicit backreferences.
 The latter is useful for classes that are typically implicitly returned rather than explicitly instantiated (e.g., :class:`matplotlib.axes.Axes` which is most often instantiated only indirectly within function calls).
 Such links are called explicit backreferences.